iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > 19 I watch it on my TV on my YouTube I watch the news so sense of happiness on my phone and I can hear everything that goes on here in PA Easton I live here<br> :date: __2020-12-04 18:39:52__

-> There is a lot of information to read, but the details are essential to our/my life!
-Thank you so very much for the info that is helping us.
-Amen<br> :date: __2020-12-03 15:19:42__

 #### 3-star reviews